Moonlington/tabletopfloreblog/content/posts/Start of a new Adventure.md

 ## Why make this blog?

-Lately I've been spending a lot of time creating a lot of different worlds, like my dark and gloomy world of **Eden** for one of my D&D groups, and the much more fantastical world of **Elysium** for my other D&D group.
+Lately I've been spending a lot of time creating a lot of different worlds, like my dark and gloomy world of **Eden** for one of my D&D groups, and the much more fantastical world of **Ae'thar** for my other D&D group.
 (I have a couple of groups I DM.)

 While I could talk to my friends about any decisions and thoughts I have about these things.
 I can't really, y'know, write entire blog posts to my friends.
 They're not **that** engaged in my musings.